|LAW ENFORCEMENT RESOURCES |

-Police Executive Research Forum (PERF), 2010, 72 pp
+Police Executive Research Forum (PERF), 2010,

-of political cross-currents on the issue of immigration enforcement, the judgments of police
+In the swirl of political cross-currents on the issue of immigration enforcement, the judgments of police

 professionals often diverge from the opinions of politicians and pressure groups.
 This report examines how six police departments

 are dealing with one of the most contentious issues in American life.
 During 2009, PERF researchers prepared case

 studies on the following police jurisdictions: New Haven (CT), Prince William County (VA), Montgomery County (MD), Phoenix

 (AZ), Mesa (AZ), and Minneapolis (MN).
 PERF also convened a National Summit on Immigration Enforcement in Phoenix in July,

 2009, which helped to inform the conclusions in the report.
-With separate chapters devoted to each of the six jurisdictions, the report highlights
+With separate chapters devoted to each of the six jurisdictions,

+issues."
 A concluding chapter includes a set of recommendations for Congress and the Obama administration, as well

 as a separate set of recommendations for local police agencies.

 Assessing the Terrorist Threat

-National Security Preparedness Group, Bipartisan Policy Center, September 10,
+National Security Preparedness Group, Bipartisan Policy Center, September 10, 2010, 43 pp.

 Co-chaired by former New Jersey Governor Thomas H. Kean and former Congressman Lee Hamilton, the National Security

 Preparedness Group seeks to monitor progress in implementing the recommendations of the 9/11 Commission and to provide new

 analyses and policy recommendations based on changing security needs.
-This report provides an overview
+This report provides an overview of Jihadist activity

-American jihadists "do not fit any particular ethnic, economic, educational, or social profile."
+"do not fit any particular ethnic, economic, educational, or social profile."
 Indeed, "diversification"

 of the recruitment effort seems to be part of the Al-Qaeda strategy.
 Thirty percent of the 57 Americans who have been